Trusted by 19,000+ Clinicians

 Pressure Injury Risk

-Elderly or disabled users may have reduced mobility, pressure injury risk management becomes important in these instances.
+For elderly or disabled users who may have reduced mobility, pressure injury risk management becomes important in these instances.

 illustration showing that pressure ulcers can form quickly.